fvaleri/strimzi-debugging/sessions/006/README.md

 ### Example: offline Kafka volume recovery using snapshot support

 This example has some tricky steps highlighted in bold, where you need to be extra careful to avoid losing data.
-It works offline because copy data while they are being modified can cause tricky problems, especially if transactions are enabled.
 **Don't use Minikube, as it doesn't have full volume support.**

 First, [deploy the Strimzi Cluster Operator](/sessions/001).